Why Setting Goals is Important

 - Goals motivate you to achieve more.
 When a person is aware of and understands his vision and clearly articulates the goals to be achieved, he motivates himself to go in the desired direction.
 In addition, he has an understanding of how to get there.
 It provides the necessary dose of motivation and the desire to move faster to set new goals.

 - Goals make the road easier.
 Setting big goals can sometimes seem unattainable and time-consuming.
 But there is a solution – small goals.
-Splitting complex goals into smaller ones no longer seems so unattainable and it is clear what action needs to be taken first.
+Splitting complex goals into smaller ones no longer seems so unattainable, and it is clear what action needs to be taken first.
 By meeting small goals every day, bigger ones will be achieved, too.

 Employees are more motivated when they are involved in setting goals than if the goals have been already set without their own initiative.
-Feedback after achieving goals is considered a strong motivating factor, especially if it is given at the individual level.
+Feedback after achieving goals is considered a strong motivating factor, especially if given at the individual level.
 Have strong goals!
 Read more: How to Create a Great To-Do List.